CompressYourVideo - Free online video compressor

 Video compression apps on the App Store fall into two categories:

 Browser-based compression in Safari avoids both problems.
-You open a website, upload a video, and download the result.
-No storage used, no subscription, no ads.
+You open a website, pick a video, and download the result, all without leaving the page or installing anything.

 Step by Step: Compress in Safari